LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

 [Mini Beginner's Crash Course to Elasticsearch & Kibana playlist](https://ela.st/mini-beginners-crash-course)

 Do you prefer learning by watching shorter videos?
 Check out this playlist to watch short clips of beginner's crash course full length workshops.
+Part 1 workshop is broken down into episodes 1-6.
 Season 2 clips will be uploaded here in the future!

 [Blog](https://dev.to/lisahjung/beginner-s-guide-to-elasticsearch-4j2k) Beginner's guide to Elasticsearch